Services & Background Processes

 Restart Order & Dependencies

-DocMan services are mostly independent, but there is one dependency you should understand: the API service is the hub.
-All other workers talk to it (or to the database directly).
-For a full restart, the Tray Manager handles the order automatically, but if you are restarting by hand:
+• The API service is the hub.
+The OCR, AI, and Watcher workers talk to the API (or to the database directly).
+For a full restart, Restart-Service -Force on the wildcard handles everything, but if you are restarting by hand:

 Clean Restart Sequence

-6. Start DocMan API.
-Wait until it reports ready (check api.log).
+6. Start JimRan DocuMan Web API.
+Wait until it reports ready (tail jimrandocumanapi_stdout.log).

 Troubleshooting